On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

-Thus Theorem~\ref{thm: support recovery: sub-gaussians} does not hold for $s_y\gg \log(p+q)/n$ even when $\sSy$ and $r$ are small.
-This regime requires some attention because in case of sparse PCA \citep{amini2009} and linear regression \citep{wainwright2009}, support recovery at $s\gg \log (p-s)/n$ \footnote{here and later we will use $s$ to generically denote the sparsity of relevant parameter vectors in parallel problems like Sparse PCA or Sparse Linear Regression.} is proven to be information theoretically impossible.
-However, although a parallel result can be intuited to hold for CCA, the detailed explorations of the nuances of SCCA support recovery in this regime is yet to be explored.
-Therefore, the sparsity requirement in \eqref{sparsity requirement: thm 1} raises the question whether support recovery for CCA is at all possible when $s_y\gg n/\log(p+q)$, even if $\Sx$ and $\Sy$ is known. \begin{question} Does there exist any decoder $\widehat D$ such that $\sup_{\PP\in\mod}\PP(\widehat D(V)\neq D(V))\to 0$ when $s_y\gg \log(q-s_y)/n$? \end{question}
+which is enforced by the minimal signal strength requirement \eqref{intheorem: statement: lower bound on signal}.
+Thus Theorem~\ref{thm: support recovery: sub-gaussians} does not hold for $s_y\gg n/\log(p+q)$ even when $\sSy$ and $r$ are small.
+This regime requires some attention because in case of sparse PCA \cite{amini2009} and linear regression \cite{wainwright2009}, support recovery at $s\gg n/\log (p-s)$ \footnote{here and later, we will use $s$ to generically denote the sparsity of relevant parameter vectors in parallel problems like sparse PCA or sparse linear regression.} is proven to be information theoretically impossible.
+However, although a parallel result can be intuited to hold for CCA, the details of the nuances of SCCA support recovery in this regime is yet to be explored.
+Therefore, the sparsity requirement in \eqref{sparsity requirement: thm 1} raises the question whether support recovery for CCA is at all possible when $s_y\gg n/\log(p+q)$, even if $\Sx$ and $\Sy$ is known. \begin{question} Does there exist any decoder $\widehat D$ such that $\sup_{\PP\in\mod}\PP(\widehat D(V)\neq D(V))\to 0$ when $s_y\gg n/\log(q-s_y)$? \end{question}

 A related question is whether the minimal signal strength requirement \eqref{intheorem: statement: lower bound on signal} is necessary.
 To the best of our knowledge, there is no formal study on the information theoretic limit of the minimal signal strength even in context of the sparse PCA support recovery.
-Indeed, as we noted before, the detailed analyses of support recover for SPCA provided in \cite{amini2009, deshpande2014, boaz2015} all is based on the non-zero principal component elements being $\pm 1/\sqrt{\rm sparsity}$.
-Finally, although this question is not directly related with the sparsity conditions, it indeed probes the sharpness of the results in Theorem~\ref{thm: support recovery: sub-gaussians}.
+Indeed, as we noted before, the detailed analyses of support recovery for SPCA provided in \cite{amini2009, deshpande2014}, and \cite{ boaz2015} are all based on the nonzero principal component elements being of the order $O(1/\sqrt s)$.
+Finally, although this question is not directly related to the sparsity conditions, it indeed probes the sharpness of the results in Theorem~\ref{thm: support recovery: sub-gaussians}.

 \begin{question} What is the minimum signal strength required for the recovery of $D(V)$? \end{question}

 We will discuss Question \ref{Q1} and Question~\ref{Question: minimal signal strength} at greater length in Section \ref{sec: IT lower bound}.
 In particular, Theorem \ref{thm: lower bound}(A) shows that there exists $C>0$ so that support recovery at $s_y\geq C\B^{-2}n/\log(q-s_y)$ is indeed information theoretically intractable.
 On the other hand, in Theorem \ref{thm: lower bound}(B), we show that the minimal signal strength has to be of the order $\B\sqrt{\log (q-s_y)/n}$ for full recovery of $D(V)$.
 Thus when $p\asymp q$ , \eqref{intheorem: statement: lower bound on signal} is indeed necessary from information theoretic perspectives.